ThePixelPioneers/thepixelpioneers.github.io/essays/difficulty.md

 # All dates must be YYYY-MM-DD format!
 published: true
 labels:
-  - Future Development
+  - FUTURE DEVELOPMENT
-  - To Be Continued...
+  - TO BE CONTINUED...
 ---